CorieLeClair/kai/readme.md

 * Windows and Linux are easy to test on, using virtual machines
 * Many operating systems are locked down and are harder to test on
-* Android will be supported once the custom .APK Python is built.
-There may also be a dedicated Kai.Android.x package coming.
+* Android should be supported out of the box.
 * MacOS & IOS will be difficult to test on, but Mac should be supported.

 # What will Kai be able to do?